scrubbbbs/cbird/doc/cbird-devel.md

 Release Blockers (v0.8)
 =========================

-- opencv 4
+- opencv 4 -- requires cbird to be GPL	v3
 - review and update the build notes
-- check if metadatacchangetime works or not before relying on it
 - index is spawning more parallel jobs than it should
 - "invalid key size" with odt too large  > 100?  (-sort-similar)
 - can we avoid "memory allocation failed" error from qimagereader?